minetest/contentdb/app/flatpages/help/api.md

     * Returns daily stats for package, or null if there is no data.
     * Daily date is done based on the UTC timezone.
     * EXPERIMENTAL.
 This API may change without warning.
-    * A table with the following keys:
+    * An object with the following keys:
-        * `from`: start date, inclusive.
+        * `start`: start date, inclusive.
 Ex: 2022-10-22.
         * `end`: end date, inclusive.
 Ex: 2022-11-05.
         * `platform_minetest`: list of integers per day.
         * `platform_other`: list of integers per day.
         * `reason_new`: list of integers per day.
         * `reason_dependency`: list of integers per day.
         * `reason_update`: list of integers per day.
+* GET `/api/package_stats/`
+    * Returns last 30 days of daily stats for _all_ packages.
+    * An object with the following keys:
+        * `start`: start date, inclusive.
+Ex: 2022-10-22.
+        * `end`: end date, inclusive.
+Ex: 2022-11-05.
+        * `package_downloads`: map from package key to list of download integers.

 You can download a package by building one of the two URLs: